w3c/webextensions/proposals/runtime_get_contexts.md

 With the content script additions, we may add new fields to `ExtensionContext`, such as `scriptUrl` (to indicate the content script's source).

+### Dev Tools Contexts

+Extensions can use the
+[Dev Tools API](https://developer.chrome.com/docs/extensions/mv3/devtools/] to extend the browser's developer tools.
+When doing so, these extensions can have a panel (an extension view) within the developer tools console.
+These views are a little different than others, though -- in Chromium, they commit to a different origin (one with a devtools:-scheme).
+These are also not currently returned from `chrome.extension.getViews()`.
+In the future, we will expand `runtime.getContexts()` with devtools context types to accommodate these.

 ## Footnotes